 Semantic enrichment services from Scope aim to enhance content/data by adding contextual information by tagging, categorizing and/or classifying data in relationship to each other.
 Our semantic enrichment services enable users to find more relevant information, receive deep insight and provide decision-making support.

 With nearly 15 years of association with several leading publishers, online digital libraries and information providers, Scope has recognized the need for semantic enrichment of content.
 Scope uses a combination of ML and NLP based algorithms, ontologies and subject matter experts (SMEs) to deliver semantic enrichment services.
 We extract concepts from content using advanced AI based algorithms and ontologies to identify relationships across concepts and express them in the form of Triples (Subject-Predicate-Object).
-Further curation by Subject Matter Experts help improve the contextual accuracy of such relationships.
-This iterative process also helps enhance machine learning and improve the level of accuracy in our automatic text mining solutions.
+Further curation by SMEs help improve the contextual accuracy of such relationships.
+This iterative process also helps enhance ML and improve the level of accuracy in our automatic text mining solutions.
 Scope’s proprietary semantic workflow platform employs sentence extraction, text classification, parts of speech (POS) tagging, controlled vocabulary (CV) based semantic tagging for entity and concept extraction and generates relationships among concepts using ontologies.

 Scope’s Semantic Enrichment architecture consists of the following components:

 Scope focuses on using domain-specific controlled vocabularies (CVs) such as taxonomies, thesauri and ontologies for semantic enrichment.
-This is further complemented by the domain knowledge of subject matter experts from the industry and academia.
+This is further complemented by the domain knowledge of SMEs from the industry and academia.
 Based on client’s requirements, Scope can either process existing CVs or build new CVs by extracting keywords from source documents and classifying them into hierarchical structures.
 CVs can also be built by adopting an open source CV and further updating it with the keywords extracted from the source documents.

 Semantic Annotation involves the extracting and tagging of Named Entities and Concepts from source documents using ML, NLP and statistical algorithms and also based on the CVs.
 The relationships between concepts are built using Ontologies and NLP techniques.
 Triplets (Subject/Predicate/Object) extracted from each document are stored into a RDF store, which is referred during the annotation process to extract similar terms and relationships when further documents are passed through Semantic Annotation platform.